altinshabani1/mini-saas/README.md

 > > Database Service (db):
 > > Uses the official MongoDB image version 4.0-xenial.
 > > Maps port 27017 on the host to port 27017 in the container.
-> > Defines a volume named "vidly" to persist MongoDB data.
+> > Defines a volume named "db_data" to persist MongoDB data.

 > > Volumes:
-> > Defines a volume named "vidly" to persist data for the MongoDB container between restarts.
+> > Defines a volume named "db_data" to persist data for the MongoDB container between restarts.
 > > This configuration indicates a setup where the frontend communicates with the backend, and the backend uses MongoDB as its database.
 The "depends_on" ensures that services start in the specified order, with the "db" service starting before the "backend" service.

 ## What is a Dockerfile